Council Meeting Information

 ORDER OF BUSINESS

-The business of the Council shall be presented in the following order:
+Council business is presented in the following order:

-Council meetings, whether regular or special, are open to the public, and all persons are entitled to attend, except for executive sessions called for one of the purposes allowed by law.
-Executive, or secret, meetings are permitted only for the following purposes and no other:
+Council meetings are open to the public.
+Anyone may attend, except for executive sessions called for one of the purposes allowed by law.
+Executive meetings are permitted only for the following purposes and no other:

 - To consider hiring a public officer, employee, staff member, or agent.
 This does not apply to filling a vacancy in an elective office.